awsdocs/amazon-athena-user-guide/doc_source/convert-to-columnar.md

 1. Create an EMR cluster with Hive installed\.

 1. In the step section of the cluster create statement, specify a script stored in Amazon S3, which points to your input data and creates output data in the columnar format in an Amazon S3 location\.
 In this example, the cluster auto\-terminates\.
+**Note**
+The script is based on Amazon EMR version 4\.7 and needs to be updated to the current version\.
+For information about versions, see [Amazon EMR Release Guide](https://docs.aws.amazon.com/emr/latest/ReleaseGuide/)\.

    The full script is located on Amazon S3 at: